-Using daily activity sheets for toddlers is a good way to keep track of everything your children do both when they are with you, as well as when they are with another caregiver.
+Using daily activity sheets for toddlers is a good way to keep track of everything your children do both when they are with you as well as when they are with another caregiver.
+If you need help downloading these printables, check out these tips.

 Two Ways to Use Activity Sheets